loydle/curl-connect-wordpress/README.md

 # curl-connect-wordpress
-Connect to wordpress administration using brute force for learning purpose.
+> Connect to wordpress administration using brute force

+/!\ DONT DO BAD THINGS :P

 LICENCE MIT